InTaVia/nlp-pipelines/finnish/README.md

 The [Turku Neural Parser](https://github.com/TurkuNLP/Turku-neural-parser-pipeline) is an updated version of the Turku-dependency-parser that utilizes neural networks to produce the same results for the same input as the original parser.

 #### LAS (Lexical analysis service)

+The LAS wrapper is a JSON wrapper that packages the [Lexical Analysis Service (LAS)](http://demo.seco.tkk.fi/las/).
+LAS is a linguistic tool that can be used for morphological analysis of Finnish text.
+LAS uses existing linguistic tools such as Omorfi that have support Finnish and many other languages.
+It consists of language recognition, lemmatization, morphological analysis, inflected form generation, and hyphenation.
+All functionalities are available as web services, supporting both the HTTP and WebSocket protocols.
+All services are additionally CORS-enabled and return results in JSON for easy integration into HTML5 web applications.
+The wrapper unifies and packages the output.